Screening Loans Collection at the NFSA

 A film society or film club wishing to borrow NFSA items for screening must submit a completed screening loans registration form.

-No charge may be made for admission to any screening at which an NFSA film or DVD, loaned under a non-theatrical licence, is screened.
+No charge may be made for admission to any screening at which an NFSA film loaned under a non-theatrical licence, is screened.
 This extends to any charge that could be construed as a charge for admission such as a donation or a compulsory charge for supper.

 Any publicity for a film society, where NFSA films are screened, should promote the program as a whole, rather than individual titles, and emphasise that admission to screenings is “by membership” and invite people to join the society.
 To encourage new members you can also use the phrase “new members and guests welcome”.